AndrewSB/play-my-jam/README.md

-play-my-jam
+musictext
 ===========

 Text a song name, listen to it on your phone.
-It's that simple #playmyjam
+It's that simple #musictext

-Made with love at Boilermake Fall 2014 by [Andrew Breckenridge](https://github.com/AndrewSB) and [Arjun Sarode](https://github.com/asarode)
+Made with love at Boilermake Fall 2014 by [Hilal Habashi](https://github.com/hilalh) and [Ore Aleb](https://github.com/orealeb)